15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 That means you’ve sacrificed building savings or investing well and ignored two of the main components of wealth building, all because you’ve believed the narrative that you’re safer with a paid-off house.

-Truth: The Slower You Pay Off Your House, the More Cash You Keep
+Truth: The Slower You Pay Off Your Mortgage, the More Cash You Keep

-With a longer 30-year mortgage, you have smaller monthly payments, and consequently, more cash flow.
+With a longer mortgage, you have smaller monthly payments, and consequently, more cash flow.

 Japan breaks our American mold and offers 100-year mortgages.
 If given the opportunity, I’d take that option all day every day, because with the payments stretched more than 3X longer, the payment would be far lower, and I’d keep way more of my money.